-This methodology is informed by the research that has been conducted as part of the DFI Transparency Initiative.
-This research has been presented through a series of working papers, blogs, and a research report that accompanied the launch of the DFI Transparency Tool in November 2021.
+This methodology is informed by the research that was conducted as part of the DFI Transparency Initiative.
+This research was presented through a series of working papers, blogs, and a research report that accompanied the launch of the DFI Transparency Tool in November 2021.
 The Publish What You Fund team has been supported by consultations with individual stakeholders from many institutions and organisations and conducted stakeholder consultations on the methodology.
+This paper sets out the key changes to the methodology since the first edition after conducting a methodology review and stakeholder consultations over the past few months.